soundwrightpro/FRUITY-NILA/README.md

   * press **TRACK Instance** and that returns all knobs to FL Studio
   * if FL Studio is active (you can tell if **Scale** & **Arp** buttons are not lit) press in this order, **Instance (Shift+Track)**, **PLUG-IN MIDI**.
 Knob function has now returned to the Komplete Kontrol Plugin.
+  * if you wnat to assign the eight knobs yourself, go to **MIDI Mode**.
+To do this hold shift and press **MIDI**.
+Assign       the knobs as you wish.
+You have four pages of knobs to do so.
+To return to full control mode, Press **TRACK**

 ## Known Issues
 * **clear** (**shift + stop**) closes all window has a bug when plugins are openned. temp disabled - todo